Hotel in Noonu Atoll, Maldives

 14 one- and two-bedroom Garden Villas sit at the lagoon's edge, with sundecks cantilevered over the water, which effectively delivers the spatial experience of an overwater villa while keeping guests on the island.
 The water villas proper have sundecks ranked among the most generous in the Maldives by the property's editorial coverage, each including a private freshwater plunge pool, a sala, and at least two dedicated sunbathing areas.
 At the apex of the room hierarchy, a four-bedroom Owner's Villa arrives with its own private berth, an in-villa spa, and an oversized freshwater pool.

 Design sensibility here belongs to the segment that prioritises artistic programming alongside physical comfort, rather than treating art as decoration.
 For the Maldives market, where barefoot minimalism and maximalist overwater extravagance both have established camps, Randheli operates in a narrower zone: resort-chic in dress code (shoes and resort attire are required, with something more formal expected at Le 1947), European in aesthetic reference, and deliberate about the objects and commissions that define its spaces.
-This puts it in a different conversation from Soneva Jani or Velaa Private Island, both of which occupy the same northern atoll tier but with distinct design personalities.
+This places it alongside peers such as Soneva Jani and Velaa Private Island, though with a distinct design personality.

 Seven Venues and a Gastronomic Anchor